pablolucianop/pablolucianop/README.md

 - **I’m looking for work!**

-- exploring three.js for fun.
+- Exploring three.js for fun!

 - How to reach me: pablolucianop@gmail.com